-You must fit the boat with hand-held fire extinguishers with a fire rating of at least 13A/89B (2 kg).
+You must fit the boat with a hand-held fire extinguisher with a fire rating of at least 8A/68B.

 Check the exact locations of the fire extinguishers in the section Safety diagram.

 The fire extinguishers are not included in the manufacturer's delivery.
-Before using the boat, it must be furnished with fire extinguishers.